-

 - Signage: Trail maps on info panels at main entry points.
 Interpretive panels on local nature & cultural history.

-- Features: 7.4km compacted crusher dust trail.
+- Features: 7.5km compacted crusher dust trail.
 Converted railway with no significant hills.
 Benches, picnic tables & unique artwork throughout the trail.
+Limited winter maintenance.

 - Biodiversity: Alewife, Blueback Herring, Goldenrod, Swamp Milkweed, Orange Jelly | Observations on iNaturalist.